Putin is a loser

 Starmer is an utter donkey and that is arguably being unkind to donkeys.
 He's gone to France to discuss the Trump topic???

 He condoned the sending of 100 left wing activists to give support to what turned out to be the loser's presidential campaign, so why on earth would the winners see his actions as other than treacherous?
-That will no doubt come back to haunt Starmer and the British people at some point as I can't see the Americans trusting that silly person again.
+That will no doubt come back to haunt Starmer and the British people at some point as I can't see the Americans trusting that idiot again.

 Biden was a donkey too but not nearly as bad as Starmer.